Blackout (1985 film): Plot

 Over the next year, Allen receives multiple facial reconstructive surgeries and attempts to remember his past with the help of Chris Graham, a nurse who treated him.
 They fall in love.
 Six years later, the two are happily married with children.
 Allen is a successful realtor and Chris is a stay-at-home mother.
 Steiner, having been forced into early retirement, still pursues clues in the Vincent murders.
 His old colleague, Phil Murphy, informs him that their precinct has received a tip for the murders in the form of a newspaper article featuring the Devlins.
 The tipster suggests Allen bears a strong resemblance to Ed Vincent.

 Steiner travels to California to investigate.
 He encounters Allen and confesses his suspicions that Allen may be Ed Vincent.
 Police Chief Michael Patterson, Chris's old lover, urges Steiner to drop the investigation.
 Steiner admits that he believes Allen sent the newspaper article and has a split personality.
 Vincent is part of his subconsciousness that wants to be caught out of fear of killing again.

 Allen hires a private investigator, John Davey, to confirm Steiner's accusation.
 Davey tracks down Theo Grant, who lent the vehicle that Allen and the hitchhiker were using at the time of the crash.
 Allen asks if he bears a resemblance to Vincent but Grant refuses to talk without compensation.
-That night while Allen is at work, Chris receives a call from a man with a distorted voice calling her Lisa and accusing her of having an affair.
+That night while Allen is at work, Chris receives a call from a man with a distorted voice calling her Lucy and accusing her of having an affair.

 Later, a woman is attacked in a park by a man wearing a leather mask.
 Steiner deduces that this attack is related to similar ones that happened in Ohio that suddenly stopped when the Vincent murders occurred.
-He suspects that Vincent was responsible for these attacks that eventually culminated in him murdering his family after he discovered Lisa was having an affair.
+He suspects that Vincent was responsible for these attacks that eventually culminated in him murdering his family after he discovered Lucy was having an affair.
 That night, Davey is found murdered, and Patterson, believing Steiner may be right, calls for a search of the Devlin home.
 Nothing is found.
 Not long after, another attack is reported and Chris receives another disturbing phone call.
 In a panic to get her children out of the house, she discovers a black leather mask.
 She confronts Allen who claims innocence but, under the advice of his lawyer, admits himself into a psychiatric hospital.